 For a day after the test, passing urine may sting a little.
 If you think that you have developed a urine infection i.e. you have increased frequency in passing urine or an unbearable stinging or burning sensation on passing urine, please let your doctor know, and you may be advised to take antibiotics for a short period of time.

-You are encouraged to drink plenty of water for the next 24 hours to help ‘flush’ your bladder through, in order to try and prevent any infection developing.
+You are encouraged to drink plenty of water for the next 24 hours to help flush your bladder through, to try to prevent any infection developing.

 Medication